-- Check multifunction gauge display for messages. - Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE or LIMP HOME, contact an authorized Can-Am dealer.
+- Check multifunction gauge display for messages. - Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE , contact an authorized Can-Am dealer.

 SHIFT LEVER IS HARD TO MOVE

 1. Transmission gears are in a position that prevents the shift lever to work.